welovewordpress/SublimeHtmlTidy/README.md

 To set up a custom keybinding, you can insert the following line into your `Default.sublime-keymap`:

 `{ "keys": ["ctrl+alt+t"], "command": "html_tidy"}`

+## Known Issues

+At this time, the plugin will only work on OS X and Linux since it depends on /usr/bin/php.
+This will be adapted for Windows shortly.

 ## Install